Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 Our Verdict

-The Bambu Lab X2D launched today on April 14, 2026, and it immediately sets a new benchmark for what a desktop 3D printer at this price can do.
-For first-time buyers who want a machine they won’t outgrow in six months, this is our top recommendation of 2026.
+The Bambu Lab X2D sets a new benchmark for what a desktop 3D printer at this price can do.
+For first-time buyers — especially in Europe — who want a machine they will not outgrow in six months, this is our top recommendation for 2026.

 Rating: 9.5 / 10